Sarah Doherty: Ski racing

 Six months after losing her leg, Doherty began learning how to ski on one leg using outrigger ski poles.
 She began competing in regional ski races in the Mount Sunapee area with the New England Handicapped Sportsman Association (NEHSA).
 Under the direction of her coach, Disabled Sports USA founder Kirk Bauer, Doherty was awarded the Ben Allen Cup as the NEHSA's most improved skier.
 She moved to Winter Park, Colorado in 1985 to pursue ski racing full-time.
 She was later selected as an alternate for the U.S. National Disabled Ski Team that first showcased adaptive skiing at the 1988 Olympic Winter Games in Calgary.

 Hiking and mountaineering

 Doherty began alpine hiking while working as an occupational therapist in Seattle, Washington.
 She soon branched out into mountaineering and in 1984 became the first one-legged woman to summit Mount Rainier.
-The following year, she became the first amputee to summit Mount McKinley without a prosthetic limb.
+The following year, she became the first amputee to summit Denali without a prosthetic limb.